rchillyard/Number/README.md

 or by adding two 0s to the end of a number with more than two decimal places.

-The rules are a little different if you define a number using a floating-point literal such as Number(1.23400), the compiler will treat that as an fuzzy number, even though it ends with two zeroes because the compiler essentially ignores them.
+The rules are a little different if you define a number using a floating-point literal such as Number(1.23400), the compiler will treat that as a fuzzy number, even though it ends with two zeroes because the compiler essentially ignores them.
-However, Number(1.23) will be considered exact.
+However, _Number(1.23)_ will be considered exact while _Number(1.234)_ will not.
 It's best always to use a String if you want to override the default behavior.

 In general, the form of a number to be parsed from a String is: